TwistedKnee/ttp.twistedknee.github.io/bscp/ssrf.md

 ### against backend systems

-attempt to change the URL to another IP or domain that might exist internally to retrieve it's contents
+Attempt to change the URL to another IP or domain that might exist internally to retrieve it's contents

 ### Circumventing defenses